Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 2GQA-8: 1.25 GiB at 4K tokens

 3MQA-1: 0.16 GiB at 4K tokensIn a naive serving system, memory for the KV cache is allocated as a single, contiguous buffer for each request.
-Because the system can't know ahead of time how many tokens the model will ultimately generate before stopping, it often reserves enough memory to accommodate the configured maximum possible sequence length (for instance, 4096 tokens).
+Because the system can't know ahead of time how many tokens the model will generate before stopping, it often reserves enough memory to accommodate the configured maximum possible sequence length (for instance, 4096 tokens).

 In the vLLM paper's evaluation traces, existing contiguous allocators used only 20.4-38.2% of KV memory to hold live token states, which means the rest was lost to fragmentation and over-reservation.[1]
 That directly limits the maximum batch size and throttles throughput.